cloudfoundry/php-buildpack/docs/usage.md

 ### Folder Structure

 The easiest way to use the build pack is to put your assets and PHP files into a directory and push it to CloudFoundry.
-When you do this, the build pack will take your files and automatically move them into the `htdocs` folder, which is the directory where your chosen web server looks for the files.
+When you do this, the build pack will take your files and automatically move them into the `WEBDIR` (defaults to `htdocs`) folder, which is the directory where your chosen web server looks for the files.

 This works great for most situations, but does have some limitations.
 Specifically, it will put all of your files into a publicly accessible directory.
 In some cases, you might want to have PHP files that are not publicly accessible but are on the [include_path].
 To do that, you simply create a `lib` directory in your project folder and place your protected files there.